 Computed tomography (CT scan) of the chest: A CT scan in someone with emphysema may show small pockets of air throughout the lung.
 These areas of damaged lung are where air becomes trapped, making forceful exhalation difficult.

 Complete blood count: This simple blood test usually shows normal amounts of white and red blood cells.
 In advanced emphysema, the red blood cell count may rise.
 Infections may cause an elevated white blood cell count.

 Treating emphysema focuses on improving emphysema symptoms -- mainly shortness of breath.
 Some emphysema treatments can reduce the number of hospitalizations and help preserve lung function.

 Inhaled bronchodilators relax and open the airways.
-They may be short-acting (albuterol, ipratropium) or long-acting (formoterol, salmeterol, tiotropium, umeclidinium, umeclidinium, vilanterol, and aclidinum bromide).
+They may be short-acting (albuterol, ipratropium) or long-acting (formoterol, salmeterol, tiotropium, olodaterol, umeclidinium, vilanterol, and aclidinum bromide).
 These medicines may be available as inhalers ("puffers") or as a solution.
 A nebulizer machine aerosolizes the bronchodilator solution, which is then breathed through a tube.
 Some drugs have a combination of bronchodilators.